 Employers should take care to properly train and protect employees who perform temperature checks and health screenings.
 Protection should include physical barriers, personal protective equipment or cloth face coverings, and touchless thermometers.

 Employers should monitor the CDC's Symptoms of Coronavirus website and update their screening procedures as necessary.

 All individuals who visit [Company] premises are required to practice social distancing and encouraged to wear face coverings during the temperature screening process.

 Employees and other visitors are encouraged to check their own temperature before arriving at [Company] premises.
-Any employee who has a fever higher than 100.4°F (38°C) or exhibits any symptoms of Covid-19 is prohibited from coming to [Company's] worksite.
+Any employee who has a fever higher than 100.4°F (38°C) or exhibits any symptoms of Covid-19 should not report to [Company's] worksite.
 Employees should notify their manager and their health care provider.

 Employees who test positive or exhibit symptoms of a Covid-19 infection are entitled to [describe leave available].
 Employees who need to use this leave should contact their immediate manager.

 Comment: Employees may be entitled to leave under existing leave policies, the Families First Coronavirus Response Act, or applicable state law.
 See Federal and state comparison chart: Paid Sick Leave.

 Employees who are unable to participate in temperature or health screenings due to disability or religious belief should contact [contact person].
 If employees feel that screening procedures are unsafe and present an immediate threat to their physical safety, please contact [contact person].
 Employer complies with all applicable federal, state, and local workplace laws.